jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 ### Building Code Inspector
 Building code inspectors make sure that buildings are safe for occupancy.
 They check that the construction, plumbing, electrical systems, etc. are up to code.

 Their scope is limited to the building they are expecting, and their only concerns are the infrastructure within the building they are inspecting.
-Their role is to ensure the safety of the building by being up to code, and their responsibility is only that building they are inspecting.
+Their role is to ensure the safety of the building by its being up to code, and their responsibility is only that building they are inspecting.

 ### Utility Manager
 Utility managers ensure that the utility services for a community are working properly.
 This could include infrastructure systems for the community, such as water, power, sewage, etc.